hth313/OS4/doc/secondary.rst

 .. index:: functions; secondary FAT, secondary FAT

-The secondary FAT is split in two parts.
-The main structure is a linked list of secondary FAT headers that are located in the primary bank.
-This structure is rather small, typically 6-7 words.
-The actual FAT table is pointed to by the header structure and this is similar to the ordinary FAT.
-This table is usually larger as it requires two words for each entry, so it is allowed to have it in any bank.
-All functions in it must however reside (or at least start) in the same bank as the secondary FAT that points to it.
+The secondary function address table (FAT) consists of two parts.
+The header structure is a
+linked list of secondary FAT headers that are located in the primary bank.
+This structure is rather small, typically 6--7 words.
+The actual FAT table is pointed to by the header structure and is similar to the ordinary FAT.
+This table requires more space as it requires two words for each function entry.
+It can be located in a secondary bank, however, all functions in it must be (or at least start) in the same bank.

-Each secondary FAT header table has an ordinary prefix XROM that is used when stored in an RPN program.
-Thus, each secondary FAT table can hold up to 256 functions.
+Each secondary FAT header table has an ordinary prefix XROM function associated with it.
+This function is used when one of the secondary functions are used in an RPN program.
+Thus, each secondary FAT table can hold up to 256 secondary functions.

 Execution by name
 =================